swimlane/qswag/README.md

 # qswag

-Swagger generator for core.net.
-Fast.
+Fast & Light Swagger generator for .NET Core

+For more information, checkout the [documentation](https://swimlane.gitbooks.io/qswag/content/).